ashtonmeuser/bookmarklet-platform/README.md

 Bookmarklets are saved in the same way as standard bookmarks.
 That means that when clicked, the bookmark(let) address is inserted into the URL bar and evaluated.
 In the case of a standard bookmark, this results in the browser navigating to the saved HTTP address.
 Bookmarklets rely on the fact that browsers evaluate addresses prepended with `javascript:` differently.
 Instead of navigating to an address, the JavaScript is executed on the current window.

+Before transpilation and minification, dependencies are bundled.
+See [Bundling](#bundling) for more details.

-Because writers of JavaScript gists will often use features of JavaScript that are not supported by older browsers, a [transpilation](https://en.wikipedia.org/wiki/Source-to-source_compiler) step should occur.
-[Babel](https://babeljs.io) is used to perform this transpilation.
-Additionally, in order to shorten the length of the source code stored in a bookmarklet, the code is minified by Babel.
+Because writers of JavaScript gists will often use features of JavaScript that are not supported by older browsers, a [transpilation](https://en.wikipedia.org/wiki/Source-to-source_compiler) step should occur. [esbuild](https://esbuild.github.io) is used to perform this transpilation.
+Additionally, in order to shorten the length of the source code stored in a bookmarklet, the code is minified.

 In order to properly store the bookmarklet in a bookmark, the transpiled, minified, source code is [URI encoded](https://www.w3schools.com/tags/ref_urlencode.ASP).